vfig/WeirdEd/README.md

 WeirdEd - a mod for DromEd
 ==========================

 This mod uses squirrel scripts to do stuff in edit mode in NewDark DromEd.
+It requires NewDark v1.28 or later.

 Installing the mod
 ------------------